mitzaa/COSC345-Helmet/README.md

   -   Addressed and fixed over 100 compiler warnings in the Kotlin files.
 Remaining warnings are spelling or style issues.
   -   Responded to Codacy's suggestions: We went from 8% issues in our code to 3% by solving 7 of the 14 error-prone issues.
 Remaining error-prone issues are not a serious detriment to our code as they are issues such as a line being too long or using the same string literal in the same line.
+  (Note: Codacy's issues have jumped up 9% solely from the format of this Readme file)
   -   New Look!
 We have changed up the UI and designed custom buttons
   -   Bug fixes (Daily mode not resetting at the right time, certain country images out of order, wrong sized images etc)
   -   Our early user-testing indiciated that users found the game challenging so we added a feature where the distance from the correct country to the country